-Provide 2015-2016 academic year costs of attendance for the following categories that are applicable to your institution.
+Provide 2018-2019 academic year costs of attendance for the following categories that are applicable to your institution.

-Check here if your institution's 2015-2016 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2015-2016 academic year costs of attendance will be available:
+Check here if your institution's 2018-2019 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2018-2019 academic year costs of attendance will be available:

-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2015-2016 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2018-2019 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

 G1 First-Year Undergraduates

 G1 PRIVATE INSTITUTIONS

-Tuition: \$27,950 \$27,950
+Tuition: \$30,480

 G1 PUBLIC INSTITUTIONS

 Tuition:

 In-district

 G1 PUBLIC INSTITUTIONS

 In-state (out-of-district):

 G1 PUBLIC INSTITUTIONS

 Out-of-state:

 G1 NONRESIDENT ALIENS

 Tuition:

-G1 REQUIRED FEES: \$1,850 \$1,850
+G1 REQUIRED FEES: \$2,050

 G1 ROOM AND BOARD:

-(on-campus) \$7,715 \$7,715
+(on-campus)

 G1 ROOM ONLY:

-(on-campus) \$4,500 \$4,500
+(on-campus) \$4,800

 G1 BOARD ONLY:

-(on-campus meal plan) \$3,216 \$3,216
+(on-campus meal plan) \$4,014

+T

-G1 Comprehensive tuition and room and board fee (if your
+G1 Comprehensive tuition and room an ' •

-college cannot provide separate tuition and room and board fees):
+college cannot provide separate tuit ion and room and

+board fees):